cultureandempire/cultureandempire.github.io/README.md

 Collective intelligence operates as a social network that collects interesting problems.
 It then solves these by casting around for as many solutions as possible -- even insane ones.
 It filters and remixes these solutions, testing them against known facts.
 It tries them out in as many diverse situations as possible.
 It finally reduces the set of possible answers down to minimal packages that can be traded and carried across generations.
 The better the collective intelligence, the faster it works and the more accurate and useful its results.
 The more these results approach general truths, the more useful they are, to more people.

 Collective intelligence needs ways to shift information around.
 Importantly, it must assign the right value to everything because otherwise it cannot filter out the rare and valuably accurate pieces of information from the vast majority of junk.
 The best mechanism appears to be that each peer in the network places a value on the information they share or are offered and work accordingly.
 It's not as simple as placing a monetary cost on a whispered secret.

 Rather, peers value other peers for their ability to deliver useful information over time, and peers will maintain notions of information credit and debt with respect to others.
 We can try to model collective intelligences as economies of information that operate according to the principles of specialization and trade in a free market.

 The basic rules for moving information around human society are economics.
 We specialize in our favored areas, and we trade information about those areas in what is ideally a free market.
 The ability to properly value and trade information with other people is a sign of adulthood.
 A teenager is mature when he or she can take part "in adult conversation," which essentially means entering the information market.

 And so the jet I am flying in is more "accurate" than the planes of a century ago.
 It is faster, carries more people, is safer, travels further, and consumes less fuel per passenger mile.
 It is *a truth*: the result of vast numbers of information exchanges between individuals and groups.

-Looking at successful online communities from a distance, we see human society in its most general form.
+Looking at successful on-line communities from a distance, we see human society in its most general form.
 Our history, over millions of years, is a long story of meeting stark challenges with radical cultural and technological innovation.
 Obviously, our species is the descendants of tough and smart survivors who found an answer for every single problem facing the family for over 3.5 billion years, the dawn of life.
 High five!
 For all its many inefficiencies and dark aspects, post-ape human culture has been remarkably adaptable and successful.
 It seems fair to assume that the earliest roots of our particularly human culture grew from our ability to think collectively as well as reason individually.

 How can I make such a broad statement?
 Well, it seems clear that the mental tools we need in order to construct wise crowds are built into our minds; they have evolved and were not learned.
 I'm not just thinking of the language instinct, though this is clearly fundamental.
 I'm also thinking of what I consider the social instincts, such as respect for authority and rules, willingness to collaborate, intolerance of cheaters, strength of identity, pride of accomplishment, memory of others' accomplishments, ability to calculate collective rankings, and so on.
 These are instinctive -- visible in young children without prompting, consistent across all human societies, and irrepressible no matter what pressure is applied.